Remembria/Remembria/README.md

 Hello There!

-I am currently a 2nd year unergrad studying CS – with interests in _machine learning_, _data visualization_, _computational biology_, and _learning as much as I can_.
+I am a 3rd-year undergrad studying CS – with interests in _machine learning_, _data visualization_, _computational biology_, and _learning as much as I can_.

 I have interests in the following languages:
 - **Python**